tarrad/todo-list-app/README.md

      - The user cancels the edit
      - The server restarts (all locks are reset)
-   - The release is also an atomic operation:
+   - The release is also an atomic operation: javascript
-     ```javascript
-     // This is also atomic - safe from race conditions
+     // This is also atomic - safe from race conditions Using findOneAndUpdate
-     Using findOneAndUpdate
-     ```

 ## Altenative

- - We can use Redis as the gatekeeper for managing locks, which is highly recommended in distributed systems or server environments.
+ - We can use Redis or Kafka as the gatekeeper for managing locks, which is highly recommended in distributed systems or server environments.

 ## API Endpoints